Fri, 11 Oct 2019

 "As we have heard from Ford, the only reason that system would kick in is due to driver error.
 I would expect you would want to capture that data."

-Mrs Conner said she had no concerns with the closing the hard shoulder for works and the times it was carried out.
+Mrs Connor said she had no concerns with the closing the hard shoulder for works and the times it was carried out.

 Of concern, however, was the lack of regulation to ensure that the works were completed without delay, adding that the only incentive appeared to be commercial for the contractor.

-Mrs Conner said that she would be asking Ford to review the fault codes with the DMF system.
+Mrs Connor said that she would be asking Ford to review the fault codes with the DMF system.

 She also requested that Ford carry out a full inspection of the vehicle alongside the fault codes.
 This, she said, was "to see if any further light can be shed on why this vehicle suddenly started to slow down so suddenly".